Skip to main content

 • Dr Danielle Adams Norenberg

-Head of Performance Psychology
+Head of Sport Psychology

 Danielle acquired HCPC registration in 2012, she joined the UK Sports Institute in 2014 following completion of a PhD from Brunel University and delivering multi-sport performance psychology at SportScotland.